PipHoward/data-sharing-soe/_episodes/intro.md

 {: .challenge}

 > ## Discussion: Why share data? `10 min`
-> - Why might we want to share data?
+> - Why might you want to share data?
 > - Who has shared data before?
 >   - What was the experience like?
 {: .challenge}